21st century skills: Center for Curriculum Redesign (“CCR”)

+Additionally, CCR mapped the various competencies to the academic disciplines most conducive to their development.

+During its comprehensive research on AI’s present and future capabilities in education, CCR added an analysis of the more critical competencies in the age of AI, adding an “Emphasis” designation on specific facets of these competencies.
+For instance, since incremental creativity is reachable by AI, the human emphasis should be on imagination.

+Lastly, CCR introduced the motivational drivers of personalized learning in an age of AI: Identity (& Belonging), Agency (& Growth mindset), and Purpose (& Passion).

 Implementation

-Multiple agencies and organizations have issued guides and recommendation for implementation of 21st century skills in a variety of learning environments and learning spaces.
-These include five separate educational areas: standards, assessment, professional development, curriculum & instruction, and learning environments.
+Multiple agencies and organizations issued guides and recommendation for implementation of 21st century skills supporting and encouraging change in learning environments and learning spaces.
+Five separate educational areas impacted include standards, assessment, professional development, curriculum & instruction, and learning environments.

-The designs of learning environments and curricula have been impacted by the initiatives and efforts to implement and support 21st century skills with a move away from the factory model school model and into a variety of different organizational models.
-Hands-on learning and project-based learning have resulted in the development of programs and spaces such as STEM and makerspaces.
-Collaborative learning environments have fostered flexibility in furniture and classroom layout as well as differentiated spaces, such as small seminar rooms near classrooms.
-Literacy with, and access to, digital technology has impacted the design of furniture and fixed components as students and teachers use tablets, interactive whiteboards and interactive projectors.
-Classroom sizes have grown to accommodate a variety of furniture arrangements and grouping, many of which are less space-efficient than traditional configurations of desks in rows.
+The efforts to implement 21st century skills into learning environments and curricula supports the evolution of education systems from traditional practices or factory model school model into a variety of different organizational models.
+Examples of hands-on learning and project-based learning are observable in programs and spaces such as STEM and makerspaces.
+Collaborative learning environments fostered flexibility in furniture and classroom layout as well as differentiated spaces, such as small seminar rooms near classrooms.
+Literacy with, and access to, digital technology also impacted the design of furniture and fixed components as students and teachers use tablets, interactive whiteboards and interactive projectors.
+Classroom sizes changed to accommodate a variety of furniture arrangements and groupings, as opposed to traditional configurations of desks in rows.

+In 2016, the Brookings Institution found that more than 100 countries embraced the concept of “21st century skills” in one terminology or another.
+However, further research by Brookings and CCR in 2018 showed that none of the major jurisdictions provided professional development to teachers, nor assessments of these competencies.